-EGS5064W THEORIES OF JUSTICE & INEOUALITY MINOR DISSERTATION
+EGS5064W THEORIES OF JUSTICE & INEQUALITY MINOR DISSERTATION 90 NQF credits at NQF level 9

 Students will complete a suitable research proposal in consultation with an appropriate supervisor.
 After approval of the proposal, students will undertake a research project critically interrogating established paradigms of understanding justice and inequality and/or demonstrating the application of theory to empirical issues related to justice and inequality.